 Finally, I want to thank everyone who sent me "get well soon" messages, from all over the world, by email and by post.

 I especially want to thank Lee Doyle and I consider myself to be very lucky that Lee joined the class this year.
 Lee has extensive First Aid training and she knew exactly what was happening when I had my first stroke in class on 12th December.
 She promptly took full control and, among other things, kept me calm while waiting for the ambulance.
-She also strongly advised me to get my lungs checked out, on hearing my wheezy breathing, when I had returned to class after the first stroke - investigation of that wheeze led to the cancer being discovered and treated.
+She also strongly advised me to get my lungs checked out, when she heard my wheezy breathing, after I had returned to class following the first stroke - investigation of that wheeze led to the cancer in my lung being discovered and treated.